-About the Leptosphaeria maculans genome
+About Leptosphaeria maculans JN3

 Comparative genomics